 An OLTP system captures and maintains transaction data in a database.
 Each transaction involves individual database records made up of multiple fields or columns.
-Examples include banking and credit card activity or retail checkout scanning.
+This process can be challenging without the right tools.

 In OLTP, the emphasis is on fast processing, because OLTP databases are read, written, and updated frequently.
 If a transaction fails, built-in system logic ensures data integrity.

-OLAP applies complex queries to large amounts of historical data, aggregated from OLTP databases and other sources, for data mining, analytics, and business intelligence projects.
+OLAP applies complex queries to large amounts of historical data aggregated from OLTP databases and other sources.
 In OLAP, the emphasis is on response time to these complex queries.
 Each query involves one or more columns of data aggregated from many rows.
 Examples include year-over-year financial performance or marketing lead generation trends.
 OLAP databases and data warehouses give analysts and decision-makers the ability to use custom reporting tools to turn data into information.
 Query failure in OLAP does not interrupt or delay transaction processing for customers, but it can delay or impact the accuracy of business intelligence insights.

-ETL: the force that joins OLTP and OLAP
+ETL: Bridging the gap between OLTP and OLAP

-The data from one or more OLTP databases is ingested into OLAP systems through a process called extract, transform, load (ETL).
-With an ETL tool, users can collect data from several sources and send it to a destination, such as an OLAP data warehouse, where it is queried by analytics and business intelligence tools for insights.
+How does transactional data go from OLTP to OLAP?
+Most businesses use an extract, transform, load (ETL) process.
+Using an ETL tool like Stitch, Python, or SAP, users can collect data from several sources and send it to a destination, such as an OLAP data warehouse, where it is queried by analytics and business intelligence tools for insights.

-OLTP is operational, while OLAP is informational.
-A glance at the key features of both kinds of processing illustrates their fundamental differences, and how they work together.
+As we’ve seen, OLTP is operational, while OLAP is informational.
+A glance at the key features of both kinds of processing illustrates their fundamental differences and how they work together.

 OLTP OLAP